mrezabayat/iamsorush/content/posts/cpp-inheritance-cheat-sheet.md

 ```
 Making classes final increases the efficiency and safety of the code.

-## Order of constructor call in inheritance hierarchy
+## Order of constructors call in inheritance hierarchy

 - If derived class constructor called, base default constructor is called first automatically (implicitly):